Negative-light/PUBLIC_VUALT/jeremiahs-first-lament.md

 ---
 # Review
 Last weeks lesson was focused on [God](God.md) futher providing a chance and call for [Israel](../%F0%9F%8F%99%EF%B8%8F%F0%9F%8F%99%EF%B8%8FNation%20of%20Israel.md) to repent and return to Him.
-- This section did highlight htat the time was coming *quickly* and would be *unavoidable*
+- This section did highlight that the time was coming *quickly* and would be *unavoidable*
 - Furthermore there is a break for [🧑Jeremiah](%F0%9F%A7%91Jeremiah.md) to call out to God out of being disheartened based on how *people* could reacted
--

 # This Week
 [^enduring-word]: [Enduring Word Bible Commentary Jeremiah Chapter 4](https://enduringword.com/bible-commentary/jeremiah-4/)